Last updated on August 21st, 2024 at 01:10 pm

 What lists do banks check?

-US banks are required to check several lists maintained by the US government in order to comply with screening sanctions requirements.
-The primary lists that US banks are required to check include:
+US banks are required to check several lists maintained by the US government to comply with screening sanctions requirements.
+The primary lists that these banks are required to check include:

 Specially designated nationals and blocked persons (SDN) list: